ngmigrate/ngmigrate.github.io/_posts/2016-06-27-bootstrapping-in-angular-2.md

 ## Angular 2

 When it comes to Angular 2 bootstrapping, there are some notable changes.
-First, is the shift to using TypeScript, and as such ES2015 modules, the second is that `ng-app` is dead.
+First, the shift to TypeScript, and as such ES2015 modules, the second is that `ng-app` is no longer with us.
 There is also a new addition to bootstrapping, a root component/container for our app.
 Let's roll through these and learn how to bootstrap in Angular 2.

+For the purposes of the following code snippets, we're going to assume you've [setup Angular 2](https://angular.io/docs/ts/latest/quickstart.html) to cut out all the boilerplate stuff, we'll focus on the bootstrapping phase.

+###